AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/imu-inertial-measurement-unit.md

 showed promising results.
 However, it is still in testing stages, so the BNO085 still recommended for most users.

-Some users are also experiementing with the U-blox UM981/2 GNSS chip, which has an integrated IMU, with good results.
+Some users are also experiementing with the Unicore UM98/2 GNSS chip, which has an integrated IMU, with good results.

 ## Adafruit BNO085